-Location in the Driver Configuration Password Synchronization Policy Name (Old) Password Synchronization Policy Name (New) What the Policy Does Subscriber Output Transformation Password(Sub)-Pub Email Notifications otp- EmailOnFailedPasswordP ublication If the password payload information comes through, and the status shows a problem, it sendsan e-mail to the user.
+Location in the Driver Configuration Password Synchronization Policy Name What the Policy Does Subscriber Output Transformation Password(Sub)-Pub Email Notifications If the password payload information comes through, and the status shows a problem, it sendsan e-mail to the user.
 This policy references the GCV named notify-user-on-password-dist-failure to determine whether to send notification e-mail.